 Julie continuing to descend towards the beginning of the hike

 Imagine our surprise when we returned to the second Erawan Waterfall and saw there were still this many people here!

-The Erawan Waterfall sits in the Kanchanaburi ("kahn-CHAHN-uh-bur-ee") Province, which is roughly 3 hours drive west of Bangkok.
+The Erawan Waterfall sits in the Kanchanaburi ("kahn-CHAHN-uh-bur-ee") Province.
+The falls is roughly 193km or 3 hours drive west of Bangkok.
 The falls seemed to be well-signposted, but since we were on an escorted tour, we can't give exact directions.